 It is one of the Fund's key objectives that an employer will target 100% funding (e.g. full solvency) over an agreed period to maintain sustainability of contributions in the longer term subject to the affordability of the participating employers given other competing cost pressures, dependent on the Administering Authority's view of the employer's covenant and risk to the Fund.
 Based on the advice of the Actuary the assumptions and parameters in the FSS have be determined to try to achieve this but there is no guarantee that contributions will remain sustainable at future valuations.
 Employers therefore need to consider the balance between affordability of contributions in the short term and sustainability of contributions in the longer term (at subsequent actuarial valuations) in the context of their budgets now and in the future when determining the level of contributions.
-This could lead to an employer deciding to pay more than the minimum contributions determined under the FSS which would support future sustainability/stability of contributions at future valuations.
+This could lead to an employer deciding to pay more than the minimum contributions at future valuations.

-Deficit recovery contributions or surplus offsets will normally be expressed as £s amounts (with the exception of the Town and Parish Council's group where total contributions will have been agreed to be expressed as a % of pensionable pay at the sole discretion of the Administering Authority), and it is the Fund's objective that any funding deficit is eliminated within a timeframe determined by the Fund given its view on the participating employer's covenant and associated risk of delayed or non-payment to the Fund
+Deficit recovery contributions or surplus offsets will normally be expressed as £s amounts (except where total contributions have been agreed to be expressed as a % of pensionable pay at the sole discretion of the Administering Authority), and it is the Fund's objective that any funding deficit is eliminated within a timeframe determined by the Fund given its view on the participating employer's covenant and associated risk of delayed or non-payment to the Fund